smo-dot-dev/django-coupons-ex2/README.md

 # Coupon Statistics Dashboard

-This Django project provides a Chart.js dashboard to visualize statistics related to coupons extracted from JSON to the DB using ORM.
+This Django project provides a Chart.js dashboard to visualize statistics related to coupons extracted from JSON to the SQLite DB using ORM, Django templates, views and models.
+No serializers.

 ![](screenshot.png)

 - Includes custom models, migrations, and import script for coupons.json
 - 4 REST API endpoints to see a few stats about the coupons, using the Django ORM.
 - Bootstrap+Chart.js web dashboard, using Django template on the view, and Django webserver.
+Bit of chart interactivity: can hide/show labels in pie chart.
 - Custom models but no serializers, since this is read-only and needs no computed fields.
+- All your base are belong to us.

 ## Setup and Execution on Ubuntu
 If using Windows, I recommend using WSL2, although you can also use MinGW.
+I'm using the latest stable Python (3.8) and Django (4.2.5) that Ubuntu provides with apt.

+This might help you: https://www.digitalocean.com/community/tutorials/how-to-install-the-django-web-framework-on-ubuntu-22-04

 1. **Clone the Repository**:
    ```